lammps/lammps/doc/src/fix_deform_pressure.rst

 Default
 """""""

-The option defaults are remap = x, flip = yes, units = lattice, and normalize/pressure = no.
+The option defaults are normalize/pressure = no.

 ----------